same2828/spring-boot/spring-boot/spring-boot-notes.md

 ![](images/pic4.png)

-- JPA = Jakarta Persistence is a Jakarta EE API specificiation that describes the management of relational data in enterprise Java applications
+- JPA = Jakarta Persistence is a Jakarta EE API specification that describes the management of relational data in enterprise Java applications
   - TLDR = Take Java classes and map into a database table and interact with the database without needing to write SQL
   - [Link 1](https://spring.io/projects/spring-data-jpa)
   - [Link 2](https://en.wikipedia.org/wiki/Jakarta_Persistence)